Saoussen-CH/DCGAN-Face-Generator/README.md

 ## Project Overview

 This project is part of the requirements for the completion of the Udacity Deep Learning Nanodegree.
-It consists of building and training a DCGAN on the CelebA dataset to generate images of new and realistic human faces using Pytorch.
+It consists of building and training a DCGAN on the CelebA dataset to generate images of new and realistic human faces using PyTorch.

 ## Project Result